 Coverage designed for applicants who represent a better-than-average risk to an insurer.

 Insurance business relating to contracts directly between insurers and policyholders.
-The insurance company is directly responsible to the insured.
-(Also known as direct insurance.)
+The insurance company is directly responsible to the policyholder.

-The right to cancel reinsurance under certain conditions.
+The right of the ceding company to cancel reinsurance under certain conditions.

-A form of reinsurance that is acceptable within Islamic law (see also Takaful).
+A form of reinsurance that is acceptable within Islamic law.
+See Takaful.

 The maximum amount of risk a company will insure on one life.
 Any amount in excess of the retention limit must be reinsured.